lene/DuplicateImages/README.md

   [formats supported](https://pillow.readthedocs.io/en/latest/handbook/image-file-formats.html) by
   the `pillow` Python Imaging Library should work, but are not specifically tested.

+#### Explicitly allow huge images

+The `PIL` image library, which is used as backend, limits the size of images to 178956970 pixels by default, to guard against memory exhaustion.
+For larger images, specify the maximum image size in pixels with the `--max-image-pixels` option.

 ### Image comparison algorithms

 Use the `--algorithm` option to select how equal images are found.
 The default algorithm is `phash`.